molines/RESSAC/README.md

-# RESSAC is REport of Simulation Semi-Automatically Completed
+# RESSAC:  REport of Simulation Semi-Automatically Completed

   This tool was borm from the evidence that most of the numerical experiments reports written for DRAKKAR, are built with an almost similar canvas.
 Therefore, a clever script  can easily produce a report template (in latex) from CPP keys used at compile time and namelist used at run time.